Please note that Tapas no longer supports Internet Explorer.

 My father greeted them like they were old acquaintances.
 "Perfect timing," he said cheerfully.

 "Is this her?
-Is she the one?" the man asked again.
+Is she the one?" the man asked again reassuring the identity of the person they’re looking for.

 My father smiled before replying, "She is."
 He walked up to me and forcefully pulled me up from my seat.
-"Stand up, Irish, we have somewhere to go."
+"Stand up, Irish, you have somewhere to go."

-"W-where are we going?"
-I asked innocently.
+"P-pardon me Father?”
+I asked in shocked, “W-where are we going?"
+I implored innocently.
 "I-isn't it already midnight?
-And there's a strong snowstorm coming," I added, worried.
+And there's a strong snowstorm coming," I added, worriedly.

 "D-dad?
 Where are you taking me?"
 I asked, my voice trembling with fear.